Azd Shanua: History

 The Azd Shanu'ah originated in ancient Yemen and were contemporary to the Sabaeans.
 After the collapse of the Ma'rib Dam, the Azd Shanu'ah emigrated from Yemen under the leadership of Muzayqiya, as their homeland had not become suitable for them to live in anymore.
 They migrated to the Sarawat Mountains where they stayed.
 Yaqut al-Hamawi narrates that the Azd Shanu'ah had conflict with some Amalekites who inhabited the mountainous region temporarily.
 The migration to the Hijaz has been dated to the 2nd or 3rd centuries CE, based on contemporary inscriptions.

-In the 7th century, the Azd Shanu'ah converted to Islam from polytheism; a good portion of them were part of the Sahaba, companions of the Islamic prophet Muhammad.
+In the 7th century, the Azd Shanu'ah converted to Islam from polytheism; a good portion of them were part of the Sahaba, companions of Muhammad.
 After 630 CE, all of the tribes in the Hijaz began to profess Islam, most likely including the remainder of the Azd Shanu'ah.
 In later years, members of the Azd Shanu'ah became governors of provinces under the Rashidun and Umayyad Caliphates respectively.

 In modern times, descendants of this ancient tribe exist and live in the towns and rural villages of the Al Bahah Region.